-A complete list of classes being taught during the Fall 2022 semester is available at https://sis.jhu.edu/classes/ Required courses for your Engineering major are listed in Engineering 101.
-For an elective course, browse through the Schedule of Classes to find courses that engage you.
+A complete list of classes being taught during the Fall 2024 semester is available at sis.jhu.edu/classes.
+Required courses for your Engineering major are listed on the WSE Academic Advising webpage and the Academic Catalogue.
+For elective courses, browse through the Schedule of Classes to find courses that interest you.